beazlr02/spaceminer/Phase_One_Plan.md

 The lander reports SPEED to an observer announce crash at speed

+There is a throttle not a thrust in newtons method - Change thruster to take be off, half, full levels

 Todo

+Hardcoded HEIGHT needs removing
 Clean up lots of CODE
-Hardcoded HEIGHT needs removing
-Change thruster to take be off, half, full levels Remove observers
+Remove observers
 Pipe adapters
 remove primitive obsession

-//// Thrust reworking

-    spc.thrust(100);
-    spc.thrust(-10);
-    spc.thrust(40);
-    spc.thrust(-40);       SECTION("One second pulse of 40N breaking  ") {
-    spc.thrust(20);

-add new method that takes an object describing the magnitude of how open the throttle is